-The Diabetes Care Survey (DCS) is a self-administered paper-and-pencil questionnaire fielded during Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5 and Panel 26 Round 3.
-These data and documentation of the data will be included only in the full year Consolidated file (HC-233).
+The Diabetes Care Survey (DCS) is a self-administered paper-and-pencil questionnaire fielded during Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3.
+Households received a DCS based on their response to DIABDX\M18 in the Priority Conditions Enumeration (PE) section of the CAPI instrument, which asks whether the person was ever told by a doctor or health professional that they had diabetes.
+Note that only those 18 years or older were asked to complete a DCS questionnaire.